-- In 2013, 142 nursing education programs submitted reports to the Pennsylvania Department of State, State Board of Nursing for review (Table 1), including: - 37 registered nurse baccalaureate degree programs (RN-BS); - 19 registered nurse diploma programs (RN-DIP); - a 28 registered nurse associate degree programs (RN-AD); and - 58 practical nurse programs (PN). - Nineteen counties do not have either a PN or RN program, and are all rural counties as defined by the Center for Rural Pennsylvania's definition and 2010 Census data.
-Several approved programs have established satellite programs in these counties. - Philadelphia County had the largest number of nursing programs with 15, followed by Allegheny County with 14 (Figure 1). - Twenty-seven percent of RN programs and 48 percent of PN programs were located in rural counties (Figure 1).
-According to the Center for Rural Pennsylvania's definition and 2010 Census data, 27 percent of Pennsylvania's population resides in rural counties.
+- In 2014, 142 nursing education programs submitted reports to the Pennsylvania Department of State, State Board of Nursing for review (Table 1), including: - 39 registered nurse baccalaureate degree programs (RN-BS); - 18 registered nurse diploma programs (RN-DIP); - 27 registered nurse associate degree programs (RN-AD); and - 58 practical nurse programs (PN). - Nineteen counties do not have either a PN or RN program, and these are all rural counties as indicated by the Center for Rural Pennsylvania's definition and 2010 Census data.
+Several approved programs have established satellite programs in these counties. - Philadelphia and Allegheny Counties had the largest number of nursing programs with 14 each (Figure 1). - Twenty-nine percent of RN programs and 47 percent of PN programs were located in rural counties (Figure 1).
+According to the Center for Rural Pennsylvania's definition and 2010 Census data, 27 percent of Pennsylvania's population resides in rural counties.2